shinybrar/scicon/docs/general/TipsTricks/Using_clipboard.md

 The Clipboard functions as an intermediary place to put text that you wish to transfer from one container session to another.
-You can copy highlighted / selected text using Control-Shift-C, and paste it using Control-Shift-V.
+You can copy highlighted / selected text using `Control-Shift-C`, and paste it using `Control-Shift-V`.

 In the example here, a line of code is being copied from a python program (being edited in a normal terminal window) into a running